Skip to contents

 #> $ parents : list()

-Each time you save an artifact (and versioning is enabled), a new immutable snapshot is created:
+Each time you save an artifact (and versioning is enabled), a new immutable snapshot is created in a versions/ directory next to the artifact itself:

 # Save the same artifact multiple times with changes